Winter Walking and Mountaineering: An Essential Kit List

 Base Layers

-Avoid cotton!
-It retains moisture instead opt for merino wool or synthetic materials to wick moisture away from your skin.
-Sythetic base layers are often cheaper and perform well enough but they do tend to smell fairly quickly.
-Merino is excellent at regulating temperature, is soft and doesn't smell as quick you'll often get away with multiple days wear.
-Avoid cheap merino, it's generally a blend and can be itchy and uncomfortable.
+Avoid cotton, as it retains moisture.
+Instead opt for merino wool or synthetic materials to wick moisture away from your skin.
+Synthetic base layers are often cheaper and perform well enough but they do tend to smell fairly quickly.
+Merino is excellent at regulating temperature, soft and doesn't smell as quickly, you'll often get away with multiple days' wear.
+Avoid cheap merino, it's generally a blend of materials and can be itchy and uncomfortable.

-Less common but string vests and long johns, trusted by the Scandinavian special forces and mountain guides, great for ventilation and oddly warmer than alternatives.
+String vests and long johns are less common, but are trusted by the Scandinavian special forces and mountain guides, as they offer great ventilation and are oddly warmer than alternatives.

 Walking Trousers